NordicESMhub/GEO4962/setup.md

 You cannot use Safari for the Jupyterhub, so make sure you install a recent version of [google-chrome](https://www.google.com/chrome/).

-In order to avoid issues with the local environment language/keyboard variables when login on Abel from your Mac you can either:
+In order to avoid issues with the local environment language/keyboard variables when login on Saga from your Mac you can either:

   Option A)
    On your Mac